chynnalew/SurvivalRPG/README.md

-# Name of Project

-#### description
+# Survival RPG

+#### a survival RPG created with Phaser 3

 #### By Chynna Lew

 ## Technologies Used

+* HTML
+* CSS
 * JavaScript
 * Phaser 3

 ## Description

-detailed description
+An 8 bit survival game created with Phaser 3 and Matter physics

 ## Setup/Installation Requirements

-* Download or clone [this](https://github.com/chynnalew/FileName) repository to your local machine
+* Download or clone [this](https://github.com/chynnalew/SurvivalRPG) repository to your local machine
-* Open the FileName folder
+* open the main folder
 * Open index.html in the browser

 ## Known Bugs
 * none

-## License

-MIT Copyright 2021 Chynna Lew

 ## Contact Information